 An Ohio B&B that welcomes horses

 Looking for a Midwestern oasis and don’t want to leave your horse behind?
 The charming Wild Horses Bed and Breakfast in Bolivar, OH, has several cute cabins that all overlook the property’s expansive pasture.
 Each cabin as a hot tub -- among other delightful comforts -- so guests can relax and watch their horse enjoy some downtime.
 The B&B is close to the historic Erie Canal Towpath where you can find 84 miles of trails.
 If you don’t feel like leaving the 120 acre property, you can explore their own private trails at your leisure.
 Your horses can enjoy the freedom of the enclosed pasture or the comfort of the quaint stone barn.

 The cozy stone barn at Wild Horses Bed and Breakfast welcomes your four-legged friend!

 Kentucky B&B in Bluegrass Country

 Kentucky is horse country, there’s no doubt about that.
 There’s always a show or a race going on, so what better place to bring your horse with you on vacation?
-Bluegrass Country Estates in LaGrange has 8 gorgeous stalls in their onsite barn and plenty of pastures to keep your horses happy.
+Bluegrass Country Estates in LaGrange has 8 gorgeous stalls in their onsite barn and plenty of pastures to keep your horses happy and steel building frames to promote the greatest structural integrity.
 If you’re itching to get out there and experience the bluegrass beauty, Bluegrass Country Estates has 25 miles of private trails on the property.
 The humans get treated well, too, with five comfortable, private rooms that all have access to a pool, hot tub, patio, and workout room.
 Add a little excitement during your stay by signing up for the “Murder Mystery” package!

 Bluegrass Country Estates has 25 miles of private riding trails and a beautiful 8-stall barn for guests.